aeternity/protocol/channels/OFF-CHAIN.md

 #### Requirements

-A shutdown cannot be initiated before the on-chain channel opening is not signed.
+A shutdown cannot be initiated before the on-chain channel opening is signed.

 The initiator MUST NOT send a `shutdown` before a `funding_created` and the responder MUST NOT send a `shutdown` before a `funding_signed` has been sent.
 Prior to the respective points peers can still safely abort the procedure